How to address violence in the news with your students.

 Design thinking, often limited to the art classroom in a teacher's mind, comes to life in 3DBear AR.
-Students can "illustrate" stories in 3D, create models of buildings, invent objects that solve problems, or practice interior design skills from their compatible tablets or mobile devices.
-Challenge kids to design a reading corner for your classroom or overhaul your lab setup.
-Let students re-create scenes from history by importing designs from Thingiverse or challenge them to research dinosaurs and re-create a scene from the Mesozoic era.
+Students can "illustrate" stories in 3D, create augmented-reality models of buildings, reimagine communities, or portray elements of ecosystems.
+As they engage, they may invent objects that solve problems or simply practice interior design skills from their compatible tablets or mobile devices.
+Challenge kids to design a reading corner for your classroom or overhaul your makerspace.
+Let students re-create scenes from history by uploading designs or importing from Thingiverse, or challenge them to research dinosaurs and re-create a scene from the Mesozoic era.
 Thinking bigger?
 Host a green school design contest, and use a 3D printer to create a model that incorporates the best ideas to bring to your administration or board for consideration.

 Students will easily get lost in the creation process, so teachers should schedule ample time for creativity as well as set clear expectations that align with learning goals.
-Also, while there are some ideas for lessons on the site, they are limited.
-Involve students in the brainstorming process; chances are, they'll come up with loads of ideas for how you can use it in the classroom.Continue reading Show less
+The lesson plans and use cases on the site may provide some useful guidance for teachers who aren't sure how 3DBear AR will fit into their curriculum.
+Others may prefer to create their own lessons or challenges on the platform to share with their students.
+Better yet, involve students in the brainstorming process; chances are, they'll come up with loads of ideas for classroom use.Continue reading Show less

-Students can also share designs via email, social media, Google Drive, or a host of other options, allowing them to get feedback from others or to crowdsource ideas.
-Since sharing is so easy, however, teachers should take advantage of the opportunity to make sure students aren't including personal information on their designs and to talk with kids about protecting their privacy.
+Students can also share their creations via email, social media, Google Drive, or a host of other options, allowing them to get feedback from others or to crowdsource ideas.
+Since social sharing is so easy, however, teachers should take advantage of the opportunity to make sure students aren't including personal information on their designs and to talk with kids about protecting their privacy.

 Any time teachers encourage kids to let the creative juices flow, learning will happen, but it's often what we don't expect that makes this encouragement worthwhile.
-Developing novel solutions is a primary outcome of tools like 3DBear AR, and the teacher's role shifts from deliverer of knowledge to a guide who channels students' energy into meaningful tasks that will enhance understanding of core concepts -- and perhaps save the world along the way.
+Developing novel solutions is a primary outcome of tools like 3DBear AR, and the teacher's role shifts from deliverer of knowledge to a guide who channels students' energy into meaningful tasks that will enhance understanding of core concepts and provoke creative and innovative designs.

 Key Standards Supported